Mergenthaler Linotype Company: History

 Linotype Company was merged with Mergenthaler acquisition K. S. Paul to form Linotype-Paul Ltd which developed a range of Linotron phototypesetters using K. S. Paul's cathode ray tube technology.

 The company, as so many in the printing industry, endured a complex post-war history, during which printing technology went through two revolutions — first moving to phototypesetting, then to digital.

 During the 1950s, the Davidson Corporation, which manufactured a series of small offset presses, was a subsidiary of Linotype.
 This was later sold to American Type Founders and operated under the name ATF-Davidson.

 Through a series of mergers and reorganizations, the business of Mergenthaler Linotype Company ultimately vested in Linotype-Hell AG, a German company.
 In April 1997, Linotype-Hell AG was acquired by Heidelberger Druckmaschinen AG.
 The following month certain divisions of Linotype-Hell AG were spun off into new companies, one of which was Linotype Library GmbH with headquarters at Bad Homburg vor der Höhe.
 This new company was responsible solely for the acquisition, creation and distribution of digital fonts and related software.
 This spin-off effectively divorced the company's font software business from the older typesetting business which was retained by Heidelberg.

 In 2005, Linotype Library GmbH shortened its name to Linotype GmbH, and in 2007, Linotype GmbH was acquired by Monotype Imaging Holdings, Inc., the parent of Monotype Imaging, Inc. and others.

+In August 2023, Monotype announced that it would be closing the Linotype e-commerce platform, together with FontShop and Fonts.com.
+Monotype stated that it could no longer maintain its desired level of quality across the platforms and would instead be focussing its efforts on developing its MyFonts site.
+The company pledged to preserve Linotype’s history and legacy online with stories and content.

 Typefaces

 The typefaces in the Linotype type library are the artwork of some of the most famous typeface designers of the 20th century.
 The library contains such famous trademarked typefaces as Palatino and Optima by Hermann Zapf; Frutiger, Avenir and Univers by Adrian Frutiger; and Helvetica by Max Miedinger and Eduard Hoffman.
 Linotype GmbH frequently brings out new designs from both established and new type designers.
 Linotype had also introduced FontExplorer X for Mac OS X. It was a well-reviewed font manager that allows users to browse and purchase new fonts within the program — a business model similar to that used by iTunes and the iTunes Store.

-The simplified Arabic typeface Yakout, named for the 13th-century Islamic calligrapher Yaqut al-Musta'simi, was released by Linotype in 1956, and remains one of the most common Arabic typefaces for books and newspapers.
+The Arabic typeface Simplified Arabic, later called Yakout for the 13th-century Islamic calligrapher Yaqut al-Musta'simi, was released by Linotype in 1956, and remains one of the most common Arabic typefaces for books and newspapers.